molinadavid/teslabox/README.md

 # TeslaBox
 Lite, open-source version of [teslarpi.com](https://www.teslarpi.com).

-Compresses Tesla dashcam and sentry clips, uploads to S3, notifies of events (along with a copy of each clip) via Telegram and allows remote streaming while parked or driving!
+Compresses Tesla dashcam and sentry clips, uploads to S3, notifies of events via email (or Telegram, along with a copy of each clip) and allows remote streaming while parked or driving!

-Can also turn your Tesla to a surveillance/security camera, granting access to anyone with a browser.
+Starting from version 0.4, TeslaBox can also run [TeslaMate.](https://github.com/adriankumpf/teslamate)

 <img src="https://cdn.teslarpi.com/assets/img/teslabox.gif" width="150">